grafana/mimir/docs/sources/mimir/configure/configure-object-storage-backend.md

 You must disable [hierarchical namespace](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-namespace), otherwise Grafana Mimir will leave empty directories behind when deleting blocks.

-Mimir requires the following configuration to authenticate to and access Azure blob storage:
+Mimir requires the following configuration to authenticate to and access Azure Blob Storage:

-- Storage Account name specified in the configuration file as `storage_account_name` or in the environment variable `AZURE_STORAGE_ACCOUNT`
+- A storage account name specified either in the configuration file as `storage_account_name` or in the `AZURE_STORAGE_ACCOUNT` environment variable
-- Credentials for accessing the Storage Account that are one of the following:
+- One of the following credentials for accessing the storage account:
-  - Storage Account access key specified in the configuration file as `storage_account_key` or in the environment variable `AZURE_STORAGE_KEY`
+  - A storage account access key specified either in the configuration file as `storage_account_key` or in the `AZURE_STORAGE_KEY` environment variable.
-  - An Azure Managed Identity that is either system or user assigned.
-To use Azure Managed Identities, you'll need to set `use_managed_identity` to `true` in the configuration file or set `user_assigned_id` to the client ID for the managed identity you'd like to use.
+  - An Azure managed identity that is either system or user-assigned.
+To use Azure managed identities, either set `use_managed_identity` to `true` in the configuration file or set `user_assigned_id` to the client ID for the managed identity you want to use.
-    - For a system-assigned managed identity, no additional configuration is required.
+    - For a system-assigned managed identity, you do not need to perform additional configurations.
-    - For a user-assigned managed identity, you'll need to set `user_assigned_id` to the client ID for the managed identity in the configuration file.
+    - For a user-assigned managed identity, set `user_assigned_id` to the client ID for the managed identity in the configuration file.
   - Via Azure Workload Identity.
-To use Azure Workload Identity, you'll need to enable Azure Workload Identity on your cluster, add the required label and annotation to the service account and the required pod label.
+To use Azure Workload Identity:
+   1. Enable Azure Workload Identity on your cluster
+   2. Add the required label and annotation to the service account
+   3. Add the required pod label

 ### Sample configuration